 His entire career since 2005 has been spent either working for McGrath Group companies or managing the group’s properties, aside from this spell as Paschal Donohoe’s driver from 25 August until at least 11 December, 2014.

 Speaking to The Ditch this afternoon, Sadlier refused to answer questions on his time as Donohoe's driver, his career in property nor his efforts as a Fine Gael organiser.
 He did however make a number of legal threats to The Ditch.

-Minister Donohoe, the Fine Gael press office and Donal O’Sullivan declined to comment.
+Donohoe and the Fine Gael press office declined to comment.